-1:1 Technology Initiative
+1:1 Technology Program

-1:1 In the Middle School Schools
+1:1 In the Middle Schools

-Students can take the device home during the school year.
+Students will take the device home during the school year.
 The goal of this initiative is to connect all middle school students with learning resources outside the four walls of the classroom.
 It will go home each night and back to school the following day charged and ready for learning.

 The student Chromebook is filtered and monitored both on and off campus using a District-owned filter and management software.